yuesaka/FitnessDemoApp/README.md

 your actual passwords :)
 * UI is only implemented for portrait mode.
 * The periodic reminder goes off at the top of every hour, only if there is a user logged in.
-* Since it uses the step sensor introduced in 4.4 (API level 19), that is the minimum API level.
+* It uses the hardware step sensor introduced in Nexus 5 and Android 4.4, so it assumes that the device and the OS is made after Nexus 5/Android 4.4
-That said, since I only own a Nexus 5X with Android 7.1.1 (API level 25), it was mainly tested on that.
 * The leaderboard can be access through the menu
 * For debugging purposes, tapping the step count textbox in the daily stat will bring up a database viewer activity that will allow you to look at the state of the database.